Getting to Work During the Seattle Summer of Soccer

 What you need to know by mode:

-Ferries and water taxi riders should expect longer wait times and busier boats!
+Ferries and water taxi riders should expect longer wait times and busier boats.
 Arrive early for your planned sailing.

 Additional service:

-- Kitsap Fast Ferry and King County Water Taxi will have late night service and additional sailings on game days.
+• Kitsap Fast Ferry and King County Water Taxi will have late night service and additional sailings on game days.
 Washington State Ferries will operate on a standard summer schedule but will have additional staffing and standby vessels ready to handle higher ridership.
-If you usually drive onto the Washington State Ferry, try walking-on!
+If you usually drive onto the Washington State Ferry, try walking on.

-Bike & Scooter
+Bike and Scooter

 Hop on your bike or try a bike or scooter share to sail by traffic.
 Be aware!
 There will be no-ride zones and restrictions to bikes on transit during match day.
 Check for changes before you roll out.